Original Pantry Cafe: History

 After 87 years, the restaurant's tradition of serving free coffee ended in 2011.

 Part of the building on Figueroa Street became Riordan's Tavern, also owned by the former mayor.

-For the celebration of the 90th anniversary of the restaurant in 2014, some people submitted their stories around The Original Pantry Cafe.
-This was the text ("A Pancake Tradition") of the winner, Devin Kelley.
+For the celebration of the 90th anniversary of the restaurant in 2014, some people submitted their stories about The Original Pantry Cafe.
+This was the entry ("A Pancake Tradition") by the winner, Devin Kelley.
 A sign can be found in the entrance of the coffee shop: